-Looking at countries which grew their per capita emissions most between 1990 and 2017, countries on the Arabian Peninsula come out on top, but countries in Asia are most commonly found among the worst offenders.
-This is according to the European Commission Emission Database, where new figures were released ahead of climate change conference COP25 taking place in Madrid from Dec 2 to Dec 13.
+Looking at countries which grew their per capita emissions most between 1990 and 2018, countries on the Arabian Peninsula come out on top, but countries in Asia are most commonly found among the worst offenders.
+This is according to the Global Carbon Project database, which based their calculations on figures from the Carbon Dioxide Information Analysis Center (CDIAC), the United Nations Framework Convention on Climate Change (UNFCCC) and BP.

-Countries like Saudi Arabia, Oman and Kuwait have some of the highest per-capita CO2 emissions in the world and also some of the highest growth rates due to how cheaply oil and gas are available there.
-South Korea came in fourth on the list and was the highest-ranked Asian country.
+Countries like Qatar, Oman and Kuwait have some of the highest per-capita CO2 emissions in the world and also some of the highest growth rates due to how cheaply oil and gas are available there.
+South Korea came in third on the list and was the highest-ranked Asian country.
 This somewhat surprising result can be explained by the importance manufacturing continues to hold in the country’s economy as well as the widespread burning of waste for energy.
-China’s emissions, which flatlined in the years leading up to 2017, took a jump up in 2018, an instance not shown in the ranking.
+China showed one of the highest per-capita emissions growths percentage-wise.